5 Pillars of Wellness

 This is when we get those auto-immune or cancer diagnoses.
 I got into coaching because in the middle of ending my high-conflict marriage of 19 years while still trying to be super-mom, I neglected at least 3 of my pillars and ended up in the ER.
 Even though I was exercising and eating well, my other three other pillars were weak and my body said “Enough”.

 I am passionate about the work I do because I lived in a stressed, busy, strung out way for the first part of my life.
 I did what others told me to do instead of what brought me joy, took care of others needs before my own, and, well basically lived a life as if I was going for some “Martyr of the Year” award.
 I now work with women and some men to help them manage their minds so they can take care of their wellness pillars.
 As a mom it took me a long time to realize that my doing everything for everyone else made me one crazy, strung-out mother.
 I can help you see how, when you care for yourself, you are actually able to care much better for others.
 True Story.

 Shift Now: Wellness and Susie Pettit

 The time to shift is now.
 Which of these pillars is not getting the attention it deserves?
 Do not wait for a diagnosis or an extra prescription.
 Through conscious living, we can care for ourselves in a way that won’t overly deplete one pillar over the other.

 Start small.
-Sign up for my 10-day Conscious Living Cleanse today.
+Finding Joy In Everyday Life.
 For less than a latte a day, let me help you live a life that feels magnificently wonderful.